vinaynk/WordyRegex/README.md

 This module exposes the following classes.

 1. `Pattern` - The main class that deals with creating and chaining different patterns
-2. `Special` - A support class that supports built-in special characters used in regex
-3. `CharSet` - A support class to create character set used in regex
+2. `CharSet` - A support class to create character set used in regex

 Checkout the `example/` directory to see how these classes are used.